What is ALEKS?

 Using outside resources will result in invalid scoring and may not accurate reflect your knowledge and ability in mathematical topics key to your success at Rose.
 The Institute values its reputation for a moral leadership as much as its reputation for academic excellence and expects all persons associated with it to maintain this reputation.
 The Institute’s Code of Ethics is simple and direct: Rose-Hulman expects its students to be responsible adults and to behave at all times with honor and integrity.

-Are Placement Assessments timed?
-Yes, you have 3 hours to complete a Placement Assessment once it has begun.
+Yes, you have 3 hours to complete the assessment once it has begun.
+But, most students complete the assessment in under 90 minutes.

-What is my placement result?
-Your placement result (overall score) is a number between 0 and 100.
+Your result (overall score) is a number between 0 and 100.
 It represents the percentage of topics ALEKS has identified you have mastered.
+You will need to report your Exponentials and Logarithms section score of the ALEKS PPL on the Math Readiness Questionnaire in the Class of 2025 Moodle page.

 If your final ALEKS PPL score is below 78 then this may indicate there are mathematical topics you need to further review to ensure you are appropriately prepared for your fall term mathematics class.
 In addition to having an ALEKS PPL score below 78, if you have earned credit for mathematics courses (via AP or transfer credit) then you should consider having a discussion with your academic advisor about the best math course to enroll in at Rose; in this case it is worth considering whether academically it is in your best interest to apply AP or transfer credit for some of your math courses.